mconigliaro/infrastructure/README.md

 ## FIXME

-- How to implement different profiles for home and work? (e.g. borg backups should only happen from home)
+- How to implement different profiles for home and work? (e.g. borgmatic should only run at home)